Mai Bakhtawar

+Mai Bakhtawar Lashari Baloch (مائي بختاور لاشاري) was a farm worker who was murdered during a landlord and peasants' confrontation during British Rule in India.
+She was killed in Rural Sindh, British India.

 Life

 She was the only child of Murad Khan Lashari, who named her Mai Bakhtawar, meaning 'fortunate woman' or 'lucky woman'.
 In 1898, Mai Bakhtawar married Wali Mohammad Lashari, who worked as a peasant in the lands of a landed aristocrat.
 The couple had four children: Dost Mohammad Khan, Lal Bakhsh, Mohammad Siddique and daughter Rasti.
 She is remembered as a courageous woman who consistently stood up against injustice throughout her life.
 Some political agitators have posthumously invoked her legacy, portraying her as a "daughter of the soil" and a heroic figure for the Sindhi cause, using her story to further their own agendas.